ihayhurst/SunflowerSpikeLake/Readme.md

 Python 3.8.6 Flask with uWSGI Nginx in Docker. (using docker-compose) Idea is to reuse base for different apps i.e. For API dev  infront of Oracledb or similar

-- Database module in python (oracle_cx in here as folk seemed keen on it)
+- Database module in python (cx_oracle in here as folk seemed keen on it)
 - Redis added but not tested with placeholder app
 - Hot code reload the flask/app is copied into the container but then mounted over with volume from host filesystem, uWSGI will reload if touch_to_reload file is 'touched'
 - Blueprint structure added (website, api separation)